sigp/lighthouse/book/src/help_vc.md

             The directory which contains the password to unlock the validator voting keypairs.
 Each password should be contained in a file where the name is the 0x-prefixed hex representation of the validators voting public key.
 Defaults to ~/.lighthouse/{network}/secrets.
-        --server <NETWORK_ADDRESS>
-            Deprecated.
-Use --beacon-nodes.

-    -s, --spec <DEPRECATED>
-            This flag is deprecated, it will be disallowed in a future release.
-This value is now derived from the --network or --testnet-dir flags.
         --suggested-fee-recipient <FEE-RECIPIENT>
             Once the merge has happened, this address will receive transaction fees from blocks proposed by this validator client.
 If a fee recipient is configured in the validator definitions it takes priority over this